ddanskin/simon-game/README.md

 * howler.js

 # Features
 The player can choose between playing in regular mode where they are given repeated chances to guess the pattern, or strict mode, where the game will end if a wrong color is chosen.
-As the player progresses through the game, they patterns will play more quickly.
+As the player progresses through the game, the patterns will play more quickly.
 When buttons are clicked they flash and play their own sound.
 The game also flashes a pattern of lights with sounds when the player selects the wrong color and when the game is over.

 # Credits
 Sound files contributed by Free Code Camp